October 6, 2025

 Perks TextNow partners with multiple brands to provide exclusive offers, discounts, and rewards weekly

-Our Take *TextNow's base offering starts at $0, with a free nationwide plan that grants you access to unlimited calls & texts, plus essential apps like email, maps, and rideshare.
+Our Take *TextNow's $0 base plan grants you access to unlimited calls & texts, plus essential apps like email, finance, maps, and rideshare.

-Additional data can be purchased as needed, with an hourly unlimited data option for $0.99, a daily option for $4.99, or the traditional monthly subscription for $39.99.
-This is a great option for travellers who need access to navigation apps and apps like Uber or Lyft alike, and can pay for additional access on select days as needed, without paying for a full month of service upfront.
+Additional unlimited data can be purchased as needed: a day for $2.99, a week for $8.99, or a monthly subscription for $35.99.
+Great for travellers who want access to navigation apps and apps like Uber or Lyft, and who can pay for additional data as needed without having an upfront monthly commitment.

 Pros & Cons Pros:

-• Flexibility to add data as needed rather than an upfront monthly payment
+• Flexibility to add data as needed rather than pay up front for a month.

 Cons:

-• No physical stores: SIM will have to be purchased and shipped to U.S address in advance
+• No physical stores: Buy the SIM and ship it to a U.S address in advance.

 Best Prepaid SIM Card Under $15